- Ph.D., Communication, University of Michigan, 2005

 Laramie Taylor teaches courses in media, including Introduction to Communication (Communication 10y), Introduction to Mass Communication (Communication 140), Media Entertainment (Communication 144), Media and Health (Communication 165), and Mediated Communication Theory and Research for graduate students (Communication 250).
-Recently, Dr. Taylor has also offered special seminars in media involvement.
-Dr. Taylor is involved in developing hybrid courses for undergraduate education, using a combination of online and in-classroom sessions.
+Recently, Dr. Taylor has also offered special seminars in media involvement and fanship.
+Dr. Taylor is involved in developing online instructional resources to supplement university courses.

 - Top Paper Award, Peace and Conflict Communication Division, NCA, 2016.

 - Provost’s Hybrid Teaching Award, 2013